 Other deals include the possibility of the charge being downgraded to something less serious, such as aggravated assault, a felony, being lowered to simple assault, a misdemeanor.
 The prosecutor can also agree to make a lenient sentencing recommendation, such as probation with no jail time, in exchange for you entering a guilty plea.
 If you do not wish to take a deal, our skilled trial attorneys at Overson Law, PLLC are always ready and able to defend you in the courtroom.

 If you are convicted of or plead guilty to a domestic violence offense, you can face a wide range of penalties, including long jail sentences and high fines in some cases.
 Usually, the penalties for a domestic violence offense will be the same as for the underlying charge.
 For example, an act of harassment that qualifies as domestic violence will still be charged as a class B misdemeanor, punishable by up to 6 months in jail and up to $1,000 in fine.
 However, if you have a previous conviction for a domestic violence offense within the last ten years, the charge in some cases will be upped to whatever the next highest offense grade is.
 For example, a harassment charge after a previous domestic violence conviction will be upped to a class A misdemeanor, punishable by up to a year in jail and up to $2,500 in fines.

 Domestic violence convictions can come with serious penalties, including length jail stays in many cases.
 At Overson Law, PLLC, our seasoned Salt Lake City criminal defense attorneys will work to get you released from custody and then fight to get your charges downgraded or dismissed.
-For a free, confidential consultation, call our firm today at (801) 758-2287.
+For a free case review, call our firm today at (801) 758-2287.